What else does Vanguard offer?

 Consolidation especially makes sense if you manage your own investments.
 And consolidating at Vanguard offers even more advantages.

 Thinking about consolidating IRAs?

 If you inherited a Vanguard IRA® and another IRA elsewhere from the same account owner, consider combining the IRAs here at Vanguard.
-We can help you plan so that you'll have to take only one required minimum distribution (RMD) each year.
+We can help you plan so that you'll meet your distribution obligations.